 purpose registers found on all AVR 8-bit targets

 supported by Bloom.
-The registers can be viewed by opening the registers left-hand-side panel.
+The registers can be viewed by opening the registers left-hand-side pane.

-The target registers panel was introduced in version 0.4.0.
+The target registers pane was introduced in version 0.4.0.

-When the registers panel is open and execution on the target comes to a halt, Bloom will automatically
+When the registers pane is open and execution on the target comes to a halt, Bloom will automatically

 read the value of all registers and display them inline with the register name.
 The values are

 displayed in hexadecimal, decimal and ASCII text (where applicable).